Updated August 13th, 2019

-Most real estate agents charge between 2.5% and 3.5% on the home transaction as a listing agent, and between 2% and 3% of the transaction price as a buyer’s agent — unless you negotiate.
-Discount agents charge less as part of their business model.
+Most real estate agents charge between 3% and 4% on the home transaction as a listing agent, and between 2% and 3% of the transaction price as a buyer’s agent — unless you negotiate.

-Beyond that, discount real estate brokers vary in the services they provide.
-Some will only list your home on the MLS (multiple listing service).
-Others will help with paperwork and the closing process, but offer little to no support with anything else.
+Beyond that, discount real estate brokers vary widely in the services they provide.
+Some will only list your home on the MLS.
+Others will help with paperwork and/or the closing process, but offer little-to-no support with anything else.

 Clever is different in that our Partner Agents are all full-service, traditional real estate agents, but they’ve agreed to offer our customers a significantly discounted rate.